Major in History with Social Studies Certification

 Major in History with Social Studies Certification (Grades 8-12)

-The requirements listed above are an example of what is applicable to most students entering Murray State University at the present time.
+The requirements listed below apply for students entering Murray State University at the present time.
 Criteria as they may relate to individual students may vary.
-The primary source is the Undergraduate Bulletin applicable at the time of the student enrollment.
+See the Undergraduate Bulletin at the time of enrollment for more information.

 - REQUIRED COURSES FOR HISTORY AREA (19 HOURS)